SpaceMaster85/precision_landing_aruco/README.md

-# Precision Landing with ROS2, PX4, and ArUco Markers
+# Precision Landing with ROS2, PX4, and Pose Messages

-This project demonstrates the autonomous landing of a drone using ArUco markers, ROS2, and PX4.
-It features vision-based target detection, approach, and landing with configurable controllers, NED transformations, and spiral waypoint generation for robust target acquisition.
+This project demonstrates autonomous precision landing of a drone using Pose Messages, leveraging ROS2 and PX4.
+It provides vision-based target search, approach, and landing with configurable controllers, NED transformations, and spiral waypoint generation for robust target acquisition.

----

-## 📦 Features
+## 🚀 Features

-* **Vision-based Target Detection**: Utilizes ArUco markers for target identification.
+- **Vision-Based Target Detection:** Use of ArUco markers for precise landing target identification.
-* **Spiral Waypoint Generation**: Creates a spiral flight path for target approach.
-* **NED Transformations**: Converts coordinates between different reference frames.
+- **Autonomous Landing:** Integration with ROS2 and PX4 for autonomous marker-based landing.
-* **Configurable Controllers**: Adjustable PID controllers for precise control.
+- **Configurable Controllers:** Adjustable PID controllers for fine landing control.
-* **PX4 Integration**: Seamless communication with PX4 via ROS2.

----
+- **Spiral Waypoints:** Generates spiral waypoints for safe target approach.
+- **NED Transformations:** Converts between local and global coordinate systems for precise navigation.

+## 📦 Prerequisites

+- **PX4 Autopilot:** Installed and configured on the drone.
+- **ROS2 Foxy Fitzroy or later:** For communication and control.
+- **Git:** For cloning the repository and managing submodules.

-## 🛠 Installation
+## 🔧 Installation

-### 1. Prerequisites
+### 1. Setup Enviroment

-* Ubuntu 22.04
-* ROS2 Humble
-* PX4 Autopilot with an ArUco marker and downward-facing camera
-* Micro XRCE-DDS Agent
-* QGroundControl Daily Build
-* OpenCV 4.10.0
-* ROS_GZ bridge

 For detailed setup instructions, refer to the following resources: